CristoferSoler/Seel-17-18/programming/bsiWizard/txt/c/APP.3.3 Fileserver.txt

 #### APP.3.3.A13 Replicating Between Sites (A)

 For high-availability systems, adequate replication of data SHOULD take place on multiple volumes.
-Data SHOULD also be replicated between independent devices or standalone sites.
+Data SHOULD also be replicated between independent devices or independent sites.
 For this, a suitable replication mechanism SHOULD be selected.
 For replication to work as intended, sufficiently accurate time services should be used and operated.

-#### APP.3.3.A14 Use of Error Correction Codes (I)In principle, error-detecting or error-correcting codes SHOULD be used to store data.
+#### APP.3.3.A14 Use of Error Correction Codes (I)
+In principle, error-detecting or error-correcting codes SHOULD be used to store data.
 The necessary redundant bits SHOULD be included in the planning.
 It should be noted that, depending on the method used, errors can only be detected with a certain degree of probability and can only be remedied to a limited extent.

 4 Further Information
 ------------------------------